 This icing is great for attaching the seams of the house parts together.

-It also does double-duty frosting the outside area to add windows doors and more.
+It also does double-duty as a frosting for the outside area to add windows, doors, and more.
 It is very easy to pipe and work with.

 Let the icing dry until it has hardened.
 This could take several hours.
-Don’t rush the project.
+Don’t rush this part.
+The house will stay together better if the icing is very hard.

-If you would like to see tips for making the perfect Gingerbread house, be sure to visit my main site – The Gardening Cook for 15 tips.
+If you would like to see tips for making the perfect Gingerbread house, be sure to visit my main site, The Gardening Cook, for 15 tricks for a perfect holiday house.

 Looking for inspiration for the design of your Gingerbread house?
 See these 17 great Gingerbread house designs on my holiday site – Always the Holidays.